prometheusCo/spellMagik/README.md

 ## ⚙️ How It Works

-1. **Loads a dictionary** (plain, gzip, or base64) from the configured URL and caches it locally.
+1. **Loads a dictionary** (plain or  gzip) from the configured URL and caches it locally.
 2. **Splits input words** into syllables using phonetic and structural rules.
-3. **Generates candidate mutations** by swapping onsets, filling vowel/consonant wildcards, and testing nearby lengths.
+3. **Generates candidate mutations** using heuristic rules and reg Exp patterns.
 4. **Scores all candidates** with a weighted edit-distance function and returns the top matches.

 ---